 Back to School Articles with Tons of Tips

-The articles below include ideas for the first week of school, setting up the classroom, and getting organized.
-You will find tips on managing a class effectively, developing a child’s social and emotional skills, and more.
-They include many helpful strategies, lesson ideas, and teaching tips to help you get set-up before school and on your way that first month.
+The articles below include ideas for the first week of school, setting up the classroom, and getting the organization in place.
+You will find tips on managing a class effectively, as well as developing a child’s social and emotional skills, and more.
+Find helpful strategies, lesson ideas, and teaching tips to help you get set up before school and on your way that first month.

 FREE Back to School Email Series

 Ready to learn more?
-Sign up for the summer (or anytime) learning email series filled with actionable tips and strategies to get you prepared for back to school.
+Then sign up for the summer (or anytime) learning email series filled with actionable tips and strategies to prepare you for back to school.

 Children’s Back to School Books